9 December 2025

 This ties in with tip number two for me: choose pieces that you genuinely love and find ways to wear them as often as possible.
 Additionally, as mentioned earlier, quality is essential for organizing your wardrobe more sustainably because the longer an item lasts, the less frequently you need to buy something new.
 By building a wardrobe with clothing that makes you feel good and that you enjoy wearing, you automatically need fewer items.

-Join Ashna in the quest for a responsible, sustainable, and timeless wardrobe.
+Join Ashna in the quest for a more responsible, more sustainable, and timeless wardrobe.
 With a tremendous passion for fashion and a belief that the fashion industry needs to be reorganized, Ashna has shaped her career accordingly.

 As an Ethical Fashion Stylist (personal shopper), she delves into what resonates with you, helping you discover and express what truly aligns with your unique personality.
-Her mission is to assist people in creating a responsible, timeless, and sustainable wardrobe.
+Her mission is to assist people in creating a more responsible, timeless, and more sustainable wardrobe.
 Together with Ashna, you’ll explore the stores and brands that prioritize social and environmental responsibility, reliability, fairness, and transparency.
-It’s all about loving yourself and embracing sustainable fashion.
+It’s all about loving yourself and embracing more sustainable fashion.

 To discover your own style, it can be helpful to ask yourself the following questions:

-Do you frequently offer advice based on fashion trends?
 No, I usually start with a closet session (shopping in your own wardrobe) with clients.
 Through a personal intake, I understand what resonates with the client and what they are looking for.
 I focus on creating a timeless wardrobe with personal favorites that can be worn across seasons.
 It’s a bit of magic to find clothes that are perfectly suited to your body and make you feel instantly good.

-How do you combine sustainability with your own style?
 For me, sustainable fashion is not just about buying sustainable items but also considering the vintage and second-hand options.
 I usually try to combine good-quality sustainable pieces with colorful vintage or second-hand items.

 How can people organize their closets more efficiently and sustainably?
-Assignment 1 – Personal Collage:

-Assignment 2 – Divide your clothes into 3 piles: Take out all the clothing from your closet (and give everything a good clean).
+Assignment 2: Divide your clothes into 3 piles: Take out all the clothing from your closet (and give everything a good clean).
 We’ll divide all your clothes into 3 piles:

 Pile 1: Clothes you wear frequently.
 These are items that you effortlessly grab and easily combine with the rest of your wardrobe.